The Moon Landing Debate

 Apollo frame rate and gravity analysis (AP)

-Prior to the Apollo moon missions, NASA performed several highly realistic moon landing simulations.
-In 2003, Apollo Flight Director Gene Kranz stated that: “The simulations were so real that no controller could discern the difference between the training and the real mission.”
+Prior to the Apollo moon missions, NASA performed several highly realistic lunar landing simulations.
+In a 2003 documentary, Apollo Flight Director Gene Kranz stated that: “The simulations were so real that no controller could discern the difference between the training and the real mission.”

 6) The Saturn V rocket